-River Island Blue Faded Retro Sunglasses
+River Island Blue-Faded Retro Sunglasses

-There is no dispute that black Wayfarers are a design classic, but as they only come in black, they can be rather mundane look if worn often.
-Options such as River Islands blue faded models offer some light relief in the style takes.
+There is no dispute that black Wayfarers are a design classic, but as they only come in black, they can be a rather mundane look if worn often.
+Options such as River Islands blue faded models offer some light relief in the style stakes.
 Fitted with contrasting tinted lenses which offer full UV protection, these retro models present frames with a blue underlining and black graduation detailing on the arms to keep you standing out for all the right reasons.

 Available from River Island at £12.

 Jeepers Peepers Square Sunglasses